bencodesall/bencodesall/README.md

 - 🔭 I’m currently working on serverless/golang/mahjong game
 - 🌱 I’m currently studying Golang microservices containerization
-- 👯 I’m looking to collaborate on ...???
+- 👯 I’m looking to collaborate on interesting Go, Python, or Rust projects with well organized teams using sane processes that are interested in building up the entire team
 - 🤔 I’m looking for help with ...
 All The Things?
 - 💬 Ask me about why I am experimenting with veganism
 - 📫 How to reach me see the email on [bencodesall.github.io](https://bencodesall.github.io)